MoinSebi/gretl/README.md

 ./target/release/gretl
 ```
 ## Testing
 We provide a small test suite to test the basic functionality of the tool.
-If you are interested in output format, check the data/test/yeast/ directory after running the following command.

 ```
 cargo test